Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Measurement Error in the FAO-GAEZ Data and Partial Identification as a Solution

 There is no precise documentation of the differences between versions.
 Upon inspection of versions 3 and 4, we identified many differences in parameters and raw data.
 To illustrate this issue, we provide four examples.
 First, the ``harvest index" parameter essentially measures the portion of the weight of the crop that is actually of economic interest --- e.g., the beans of soybeans --- and is different for a set of crops between versions.
 Second, for another set of crops, FAO-GAEZ updated the ``leaf area index", which measures the plant's canopy and its ability to capture sunlight.
 Third, precipitation data in version 3 is from the Variability Analysis of Surface Climate Observations 1.1 (VASClimO), while version 4's precipitation data is from the Global Precipitation Climatology Centre (GPCC) Full Data Reanalysis Product Version 6.
 Fourth, data that still uses the same source are using newer versions.
 For example, temperature, sunshine fraction, and wind speed were from CRU 1.1 in version 3 and from CRU 3.21 in version 4, which entails a range of internal modifications of each data source.\footnote{\cite{Rhode2024} discusses differences in the model for the productivity of cotton.} Despite these differences, all versions of the FAO-GAEZ intend to measure the same potential productivity, i.e., the agricultural productivity for a given place, climate, technology, and water supply.
 Appendix \ref{AppSourceError} further discusses sources of measurement error in FAO-GAEZ data.

 Rather than focusing on improving individual versions of the FAO-GAEZ data, our approach centers on combining two available proxies (versions 3 and 4) to identify the impact of the underlying agricultural productivity on economic outcomes.
 To do so, we use assumptions that are weaker than those commonly applied when using only one version.\footnote{Version 1 was released in 2000, version 2 in 2002, version 3 in 2012, and version 4 in 2020.
-Although our framework can be extended to accommodate more than two proxies, we do not pursue this path for the FAO-GAEZ application because we do not have access to the data from versions 1 and 2.}
+Although our framework can be extended to accommodate more than two proxies, we do not pursue this path for the FAO-GAEZ application because we do not have access to the data from versions 1 and 2.
+Additionally, we want our method to be easily implemented in other settings, which may have only two proxies (Appendix \ref{AppOther}).}

 To illustrate the importance of measurement error in FAO-GAEZ data and motivate our econometric framework in the next section, we highlight three applications in the literature: \cite{nunn2011}, \cite{bustos2016agricultural}, \cite{acharya2016political}.
 In the remainder of this section, we discuss some of the differences in agricultural productivity measured by different versions of FAO-GAEZ for the crops studied in these three articles.
 Importantly, the productivity measures used by \cite{nunn2011} and \cite{acharya2016political} are bounded, implying that any measurement error they may contain must be nonclassical.